-where $k_p=k_l\sin\theta_p$, and $\phi_p$ is a probe phase which has been introduced for convenience in the analytical calculations to be presented below.
+where $k_p=k_l\sin\theta_p$ is the driving wavenumber, and $\phi_p$ is a probe phase which has been introduced for convenience in the analytical calculations to be presented below.
 Here the potential perturbation changes sign with the specific atomic state.
 Terms of this kind are also generated with a {$x$-polarized} probe.

-In addition, we consider the case of the following optical potential, denoted as case (b), which accounts for the first two probe terms in (\ref{eq:Upm:3D:0}), and is given by:
+Next, we consider the case of the following optical potential, denoted as case (b), which accounts for the first two probe terms in (\ref{eq:Upm:3D:0}), and is given by: